University of Baghdad: 21st century

 In September 2018, the university was listed in the Times Higher Education World University Rankings, a yearly classification of the best 1,250 universities in the world, for the first time.
+In 2024, it achieved Pioneering Position in Times Higher Education Interdisciplinary Science Rankings.
+The Arab University Ranking for 2025 placed the university among the top Arab institutions, ranking it 14th with 588.3 points across the region.
+In September 2025, the university established Colleges of Excellence and Artificial Intelligence at the campus.

 Presidents

 Below is a list of the current and former presidents of the University: